Georgia’s Choice for Entertainers Who Have Been Hurt On Set and On Location

 Taking on the power players in the entertainment industry requires skill, resources and a dogged determination to keep fighting for what is just.
 At Harris Lowry Manton LLP, we offer all of this to our clients, and more.
 Our Atlanta injury lawyers have years of experience handling complex litigation matters, and we have successfully represented families of industries members before.
 In our most recent case, we obtained a $11.2 million wrongful death verdict on behalf of the parents of Sarah Elizabeth Jones, who was killed while filming.

 We offer our clients the support and guidance they need to make the choices that are best for them.
 We handle our own on-site investigations whenever possible, conduct our own depositions and interviews with witnesses, and work with your insurance company (and rental companies) to ensure that you get the care and service you need.
-This dedication to handling all aspects of our clients’ cases from Day One is why we have secured the Number One verdicts in Georgia, in six different categories of claims, every year for the last 11 years.
+This dedication to handling all aspects of our clients’ cases from Day One is why we have secured the Number One verdicts in Georgia, in seven different categories of claims, every year for the last 11 years.
 When you need your rights upheld, we are ready to fight for you.

 Injured on-set while filming a movie or TV show?
 Let us help.